anto1282/G-WEB_Fraud_Detection/reports/README.md

 >
 > Answer:

-The API is designed to handle multiple tasks, such as providing health checks, making predictions, visualizing data, and reporting system metrics.
-We wrote an API for our model using FastAPI. we made multiple endpoints.
+We wrote an API for our model using FastAPI. we made multiple endpoints:

 Root Endpoint (/): Returns a welcome message.